codywalls12/capstone1/README.md

 * Alex Kesler
 * Bryce Perrier (had to leave the group)
 # Goals
-The main of this priject is to read in sonic data and to represent it as a graph.
-The other goals that will be implemented include...
+The main goals of this project is to read in sonic data and to represent it as a graph with sonification.
+The other goals that will be implemented are exporting the graph and printing the graph.